 A controlled recording environment is a space where you will be able to see and hear the subject clearly.
-There should be sufficient light, natural or the space for artificial lights.
+There should be sufficient light, natural or space for artificial light.
 It should be a quiet area, away from the hustle.
-Naturally there should be enough physical space for you to seat your subject and record.
-This means, room for camera equipment, chairs, microphone stand, etc. and some extra room, just in case.
+Naturally, there should be enough physical space for you to seat your subject and record.
+This means, room for camera equipment, chairs, microphone stand, etc., and some extra room, just in case.

-The good thing about On Location testimonial is the uniformity of content.
-Since you are in control of the entire set up, you can make changes according to your whim.
-This method allows you to use professional grade equipment.
+The good thing about On Location testimonials is the uniformity of content.
+Since you are in control of the entire setup, you can make changes according to your whim.
+This method allows you to use professional-grade equipment.
 And therefore it can be a tad bit expensive.
 Hosting the guest and the space can also add to your budget.

 Pro Tip: Add an attractive thumbnail to get more views on your testimonial videos.
 A custom video thumbnail attracts more clicks than the ones automatically fetched.

 Here, the customer records in their own environment, and sends it to you for post-production (editing).
 Three aspects of recording a remote testimonial are:

 - Interviewee's recording environment

 - Using Screen Recorder